zachvalenta/notes-sw/operating-systems/interfaces.md

 * ✅ good for vi readline (which helps with atuin)
 * ❌ no divider between splits
 * ❌ cmus is unusable
+> would a theme help with this? would a theme conflict with prompt/eza?
 > check out repo issues for these two

 CONFIG